 Payne’s is neither fancy nor conveniently located.
 Instead, this ramshackle restaurant operates in a former gas station about four miles from the center of town.
 Other than red-checkered tablecloths and a few flowers, the decor hasn’t changed much since the Payne family starting barbecuing meat with hickory coals in 1972.

 At Payne’s, it’s all about the food.
 Famous for its pork sandwiches and bright yellow coleslaw, this barbecue joint finishes their ribs to a slight char before smothering them in a spicy vinegar sauce.
-Payne’s also adds mustard to their coleslaw, a practice which sounds weird but works as zingy flavor enhancer.
+Payne’s also adds mustard to their coleslaw, a practice that sounds weird but works as a zingy flavor enhancer.

 Beyond the food, we loved Payne’s for its truly authentic dining experience.
 Matriarch Flora Payne took time to chat with us and made sure we ordered well.
 And order well, we did.

 During our visit, we shared a rib plate with beans, coleslaw and bread as well as a barbecued bologna sandwich.
 Each bite was a revelation from mustardy coleslaw to melt-in-your-mouth meat.